lucasvscn/workstead/readme.md

 Workstead
 =========

-This is a modified version of [Laravel Homestead](http://laravel.com/docs/homestead?version=4.2).
+**Caution!** This is a modified version of [Laravel Homestead](http://laravel.com/docs/homestead?version=4.2).

+I made some changes to fit my own needs.

 Features included
 =================